This PDF is also available in text formatFAQs-rev-0821

 The Bureau of Early Intervention (EI) has worked with stakeholders to determine how to best provide services during the COVID-19 pandemic.
 Based on the best available information, in-person services can occur in a limited fashion.
 Specifically, in-person services may occur if you and your EI providers/service coordinator are comfortable.
 You may also opt for live video visits.
 Below, we provide some questions and answers about EI services.

-How do we determine whether to resume in-person EI services?
+How do I decide whether to receive in-person EI services?

-You will have a conversation with your service coordinator and providers to determine whether to resume in-person services.
+You will have a conversation with your Service Coordinator and EI Providers to determine whether to receive in-person services.
 Your Service Coordinator will document your preferences.

-What should I consider when deciding whether to resume in-person EI services?
+What should I consider when deciding whether to receive in-person EI services?

-It is up to you to determine whether you feel comfortable resuming in-person EI services; it also depends on the comfort level of your provider and/or service coordinator.
+It is up to you to determine whether you feel comfortable receiving in-person EI services; it also depends on the comfort level of your EI provider.
 Some things you may want to consider are:

 What is the process for requesting in-person EI services and meetings?

-If you request in-person EI services, the service coordinator and provider(s) will work with you to develop a plan to meet your needs and minimize risk.
-You can request an in-person meeting (e.g., an IFSP or transition meeting) as long as there is only one other team member who is physically with you.
+If you request in-person EI services, the Service Coordinator and your EI Provider(s) will work with you to develop a plan to meet your needs and minimize risk.
+You can request an in-person meeting (e.g.an IFSP or transition meeting) as long as there is only one other team member who is physically with you at one time.
 Other team members will participate via phone or LVV.
-If the EI Provider(s) and Service Coordinator are unable to meet in-person, your service coordinator will discuss other options for the meeting.
+If the EI Provider(s) and Service Coordinator are unable to meet in-person, your Service Coordinator will discuss other options for the meeting.
 Such options include conducting the meeting over the phone or through a LVV or having a new provider.

 Can I alternate between in-person EI services, LVVs, and phone consultations?

 Can EI services be provided in a childcare setting?

 What are the safety precautions for in-person EI services?

-Several precautions need to occur to safely resume in-person EI visits.
+Several precautions need to occur for safe in-person EI visits.
 These precautions are to be used even if individuals have been vaccinated.
 EI Providers will maintain social distancing practices.
-As with prior to COVID-19, providers will continue to use coaching practices with families.
+As with prior to COVID-19, EI Providers will use coaching practices with families.
 Specifically: